Madaniya Member Organisations

 Blue Team

-The Blue Team is a team of artists with the aim of shedding light on the reality in Syria.
-Through various cultural and artistic projects, they raise awareness about societal issues, and engage children, young people and the community of all ages in art and culture, keeping this aspect of Syrian society alive in the Northeast of Syria.
+The Blue Team, a group of artists, aims to highlight Syria's reality through cultural projects.
+They raise awareness of societal issues and engage all ages in art and culture, preserving this aspect of Syrian society in Northeast Syria. -

 -